dotmake-build/command-line/docs/README.md

 ```
 And that's it!
 You now have a fully working command-line app.
 You just specify the name of your class which represents your root command to `Cli.Run<>` method and everything is wired.

+> `args` is the string array typically passed to a program.
+This is usually
+the special variable `args` available in `Program.cs` (new style with top-level statements)
+or the string array passed to the program's `Main` method (old style).
+We also have method signatures which does not require `args`,
+for example you can also call `Cli.Run<RootCliCommand>()` and in that case `args` will be retrieved automatically from the current process via `Cli.GetArgs()`.

 If you want to go async, just use this:
 ```c#
 await Cli.RunAsync<RootCliCommand>(args);